Misterbabou/bwapitool/Readme.md

 ## Configuration

-It's recommanded to use docker compose to run this application
+It's recommended to use docker compose to run this application

 - Create `docker-compose.yml` file:
 ```